Date of Current Revision: May 2011

 7.8.4 Building Services Coordinators are responsible for informing all building occupants of maintenance activities that will affect building operations (i.e. electrical power outages).

 7.8.5 Building Services Coordinators should coordinate the locking/unlocking of their buildings.

 7.9 Maintenance Management System (Facility Focus) users are responsible for developing written operating guidelines and providing a copy to the Facilities Management Applications Manager.
 Facility Focus security requirements shall comply with University Policy 1204.
 Facility Focus users may request specific reports from the Information Technology Department by completing a Computer Service Request.

 Sanctions will be commensurate with the severity and/or frequency of the offense and may include termination of employment.

-Authority to interpret this policy rests with the president and is generally delegated to the Assistant Vice President for Business Services.
+The authority to interpret this policy rests with the president and is generally delegated to the Director of Facilities Management.

 Previous version: March 2009